Skip to content

 Registering External XC-20s on Moonbeam is a multi-step process that, at a high level, involves proposing the asset registration on the Moonbeam Community Forum and creating an on-chain governance proposal.

 If a channel between Moonbeam and the origin chain of the asset does not yet exist, one will need to be opened.
 You can batch the channel-related calls with the asset registration calls, so you only need to submit a single proposal.
-You'll need to start by creating a couple of forum posts: an XCM Disclosure post and an XCM Proposal post.
+You must start by creating a couple of forum posts: an XCM Disclosure post and an XCM Proposal post.

 After you've collected feedback from community members, you can create a proposal to open a channel and register any assets.
 Please refer to the Establishing an XC Integration with Moonbeam guide for more information on opening a channel.